bbauska/W3Cx-1of5-CSS.0x/README.md

 \[[*Documentation*](https://www.w3.org/TR/html52/document-metadata.html#the-head-element)\]

-This is the element that contains all the metadata for your site, such as your link to your CSS, the page\'s title and links to other files.
+This is the element that contains all the metadata for your site, such as your link to your CSS, the page&#39;s title and links to other files.
 This should be the first tag in your document, and there should only be one per document.

 Note that this is where you will also set the charset to \"utf-8\" (\<meta charset=\"utf-8\"\>).
 This shows that you saved the markup using the UTF-8 character encoding, which has many characters outside English, so it should be able to display characters not in the English alphabet.